75-year-old Caucasian male with mild-to-moderate atopic dermatitis

 Initial Presentation | Red dry rash |

-Find out more about the time to relief in pruritus as found in the Phase III study's exploratory endpoint
+Find out more about the time to relief in pruritus as found as a Phase 3 study's exploratory endpoint

 The specific mechanism(s) of action of crisaborole in atopic dermatitis is not well defined.
 PDE4=phosphodiesterase 4